Sunčica Čanić

 Sunčica Čanić is a Croatian-American mathematician, the Hugh Roy and Lillie Cranz Cullen Distinguished Professor of Mathematics and Director of the Center for Mathematical Biosciences at the University of Houston, and Professor of Mathematics at the University of California, Berkeley.
 She is known for her work in mathematically modeling the human cardiovascular system and medical devices for it.

 Education and career

 Čanić earned bachelor's and master's degrees in mathematics in 1984 and 1986 from the University of Zagreb.
 She completed her Ph.D. in 1992 in applied mathematics from Stony Brook University, under the joint supervision of Bradley J. Plohr and James Glimm.
 She became an assistant professor at Iowa State University in 1992, and moved to the University of Houston in 1998.
 She became the Cullen Distinguished Professor in 2008, and Professor of Mathematics at U.C.
 Berkeley in 2018.
+She has most recently taught the undergraduate multivariable and vector calculus course at UC Berkeley.
 She is also a member of the board of governors of the Institute for Mathematics and its Applications.